-OMB Observatory of the Mediterranean Basin – is a “Joint Center of Excellence” of UNECE, United Nation Economic Commission for Europe and POLIS University focusing on issues of sustainability and resilience in the areas of housing, planning and urban development.
-For more, see the U-POLIS agreement with UNECE Here.
+OMB Observatory of the Mediterranean Basin – is a “Joint Center of Excellence” of UNECE, United Nation Economic Commission for Europe near POLIS University and Co-PLAN Institution focusing on issues of sustainability and resilience in the areas of housing, planning and urban development.

 OMB’s geographic focus is three-dimensional: i) Albania; ii) Western Balkans; iii) The countries of the region that are wetted by the Mediterranean Sea.
 The observatory aims to focus on the above-mentioned topics/fields of study that are of common interest to both the Balkan region and Mediterranean cities, including issues related to the land/territory ratio and water (sea, lake, rivers).